Sector focused corporate advice

 HFW advises Stanford Marine on AED1.2 billion refinancing

-HFW's Middle East finance team, led by Partner Ian Chung, has advised Stanford Marine Group on a AED1.2 billion (US$326.7 million) sharia-compliant loan for the purposes of consolidating existing debt.
+HFW's Middle East finance team, has advised Stanford Marine Group on a AED1.2 billion (US$326.7 million) sharia-compliant loan for the purposes of consolidating existing debt.

 The murabaha-structured facility which was arranged for Stanford Asia Holding Company, an offshore vessel operator, was backed by a syndicate of GCC banks led by Noor Bank PJSC – making it one of the first fully Islamic-backed finance deals in the oilfield services sector.